KazeTachinuu/epirootkit-docs/content/docs/03-attacking-program/overview.md

 *   Securing communication using AES-256-GCM encryption.
 *   Authenticating clients based on a SHA512 hashed password.
 *   Managing connected clients (listing, identifying).
-*   Providing an interactive CLI for sending commands to EpiRootkit instances.
+*   Providing an interactive CLI and web UI for sending commands to EpiRootkit instances.